hungdv136/rio/README.md

 ## Introduction

 Rio is a declarative HTTP mocking library for unit test in Golang and HTTP/gPRC mock server for integration test.
 Using the same framework for both kind of tests can help to share stub definition schema or codes between developers and testers easily.
-This framework is used for thousands of test cases in our systems since 2018
+This framework has been used for thousands of test cases in our systems since 2018

 ## Features